OUCRU-Modelling/lazymod/README.md

 function, click `Code` \> `Insert Roxygen Skeleton`.

 Remember to put your name in the `@author` field so we know who’s to blame when your function runs wild.
+For example:

 ``` r
 #' @author Thinh Ong \url{https://github.com/thinhong}